Fox-ML-infrastructure/FoxML_Core/LEGAL/FAQ.md

 ## Common Pressure Tactics (Handled)

 **"This should be open source / community-owned."**
-→ FoxML Core is source-available: free for personal use.
-Organizational use requires a paid license (including evaluation).
+→ FoxML Core is source-available.
+All use requires a paid commercial license.
 This keeps the project sustainable and enables continued development.

 **"We can't pay until you prove traction."**
 → If you're a legal entity, you need a license.
 If you want to evaluate, it's a paid pilot.
 If not, no problem.